Calculation of Epidemic First Passage and Peak Time Probability Distributions

 \section{Acknowledgements}

-JCS is supported by the Engineering and Physical Sciences Research Council (EPSRC).
-LP is supported by the Wellcome Trust and the Royal Society (grant no. 202562/Z/16/Z).
-TH is supported by the Royal Society (grant no. INF/R2/180067).
-IH is supported by the National Institute for Health Research Policy Research Programme in Oper-ational Research (OPERA, PR-R17-0916-21001) IH, LP and TH are supported by The Alan Turing Institute for Data Science and Artificial Intelligence, EPSRC (EP/V027468/1) and by UKRI through the JUNIPER modelling consortium (grant no. MR/V038613/1).
+JCS acknowledges support from the Engineering and Physical Sciences Research Council (EPSRC) and from the Danish National Research Foundation (DNRF) via the Chair Grant awarded to Professor Samir Bhatt.
+LP was supported by the Wellcome Trust and the Royal Society (grant no. 202562/Z/16/Z).
+TH was supported by the Royal Society (grant no. INF/R2/180067).
+IH was supported by the National Institute for Health Research Policy Research Programme in Operational Research (OPERA, PR-R17-0916-21001) IH, LP and TH are supported by The Alan Turing Institute for Data Science and Artificial Intelligence, EPSRC (EP/V027468/1) and by UKRI through the JUNIPER modelling consortium (grant no. MR/V038613/1).